dylankeskinyan/gemworks_rarity_configuration/readme.md

 Open up the script `set_rarity.ts`, and first of all read it

+DO NOT CHANGE TXN BATCH OF 7 MINTS!
+IT WILL BREAK!

 Then:

 + consider updating the IDLs and the @gemworks version to match the program version if needed